 Adhere to Any Dietary Restrictions

 As previously mentioned, certain proteins like whey and casein are milk-based.
 This can pose a problem for people sensitive to dairy.
-While you have the option to choose a protein isolate, these do tend to be a bit pricier than protein concentrates.
-Be sure to consider any dietary restrictions you may have before deciding on a protein powder, and always read the ingredients thoroughly.
-With so many alternatives available today, it shouldn’t be hard to find one that matches your needs.
+While you can choose a protein isolate, these tend to be a bit pricier than protein concentrates.
+Be sure to consider any dietary restrictions before deciding on a protein powder, and always read the ingredients thoroughly.
+With so many alternatives available today, finding one that matches your needs shouldn’t be hard.

 Build the Body You Desire at Leo’s Fitness Lab

-Bored with the same old routine at the gym?
-Tired of spending hours working out, just to see the slightest improvement?
-If you’re ready to shake up your approach to health and fitness, you have to check out Leo’s Fitness Lab!
+Are you bored with the same old routine at the gym?
+Are you tired of working out for hours just to see the slightest improvement?
+If you’re ready to shake up your approach to health and fitness, you must check out Leo’s Fitness Lab!

 A state-of-the-art fitness laboratory in the heart of sunny San Diego, Leo’s Fitness Lab offers an experience unlike any other.
-Using the most advanced technology in the industry, you’re able to achieve maximum results in less than half the time you’d spend at a traditional gym.
-Only two, 20-minute sessions per week are required to get an intense, full-body workout.
+Using the most advanced technology in the industry, you can achieve maximum results in less than half the time you’d spend at a traditional gym.
+Only two 20-minute sessions per week are required to get an intense, full-body workout.
 The very best part?
-This revolutionary equipment allows you to precisely track your progress from one workout to the next, so you’ll be able to see the fruits of your labor almost immediately.
+This revolutionary equipment allows you to track your progress from one workout to the next precisely, so you’ll be able to see the fruits of your labor almost immediately.
 If it’s real results you desire, stop wasting time on the treadmill, and come to Leo’s Fitness Lab instead!